David Shugar

 David Shugar was detained by the Royal Canadian Mounted Police in 1946 and charged with conspiring to hand over official secrets to the Russians.
 The government tried to charge him twice; however, in both situations there was not enough evidence to do so.

 He continued working as a researcher, first at the Pasteur Institute in Paris in the years 1948–1950, and later at the Center of Nuclear Physics of the Free University of Brussels until 1952.

 On the invitation of professor Leopold Infeld, he moved to Warsaw, where he took the post of the head of the Institute of Biochemistry at the National Institute of Hygiene.
 Since 1954, he conducted research at the Institute of Biochemistry and Biophysics of the Polish Academy of Sciences.
 In 1965, he created the Biophysics Department of the Faculty of Physics of University of Warsaw.
 The same year he was elected the Chairman of the Polish Society of Medical Physics.
 He was a "Foreign" member of the Polish Academy of Sciences since 1983.

 Author of over 300 scientific publications, cited more than 10000 folds.
 Co-author of the first book on Photochemistry of Nucleic Acids (Shugar, McLaren, Pergamon 1964).

 David Shugar obtained in 1969 the honorary degree from Ghent University and in 1995 from the University of Warsaw.
 In 1976, he received Gold Medal from the International Society of Photobiology.
-Hew was an honorary Member of Polish Biochemical Society.
+He was an honorary Member of Polish Biochemical Society.

 In 1995, he received the Commandor Cross of the Polonia Restituta Order.

 In 1999, Professor David Shugar, the founder of the Division of Biophysics and an architect of The Polish School of Molecular Biophysics, was inducted into The Royal Society of Canada.
 He remained Canadian citizen until his death.

 His spouse, Professor Grace Wales Shugar (1918 - 2013), created the Center of the Developmental Psycholinguistics at the Faculty of Psychology of the University of Warsaw.

 He died at the age of 100 on 31 October 2015.